 1 Student Records

-2
+2 Maintanana of School Student Decords

-3 Maintenance of School Student Records
+3 4 Maintenance of School Student Records

-4

-5 The District maintains two (2) sets of school records for each student - a permanent record and a
+4 5 The District maintains two (2) sets of school records for each student - a permanent record and a

 6 cumulative record.

 7

 8 The permanent record will include:

 9

 10 Basic identifying information

 11 Academic work completed (transcripts)

 12 Level of achievement (grades, standardized achievement tests)

 13 Immunization records (per § 20-5-506, MCA)

 14 Attendance record

 15 Statewide student identifier assigned by the Office of Public Instruction

 16

-17 Each student's newscount file as defined by the board of multiple direction must be newscountly
+17

 18 Each student's permanent file, as defined by the board of public education, must be permanently

 19 kept in a secure location.

-20 The cumulative record may include:
+20

-21 The cumulative record may include.
+21 The cumulative record may include:

+22

-22 Intelligence and aptitude scores
+23 Intelligence and aptitude scores

-23 Psychological reports
+24 Psychological reports

-24 25 Participation in extracurricular activities
+25 Participation in extracurricular activities

 26 Honors and awards

 27 Teacher anecdotal records

 28 Verified reports or information from non-educational persons

 29 Verified information of clear relevance to the student's education

 30 Information pertaining to release of this record

 31 Disciplinary information

 32 Camera footage only for those students directly involved in the incident

-33 Camera rootage only for those stadents directly involved in the melacit
+33 Information in the normanant record will indicate outbouchin and date and will be maintained in

 34 Information in the permanent record will indicate authorship and date and will be maintained in

 35 perpetuity for every student who has been enrolled in the District.
 Cumulative records will be

 36 maintained for eight (8) years after the student graduates or permanently leaves the District.

 37 Cumulative records which may be of continued assistance to a student with disabilities, who

 38 graduates or permanently withdraws from the District, may, after five (5) years, be transferred to

-39 the parents or to the student if the student has succeeded to the rights of the parents.
+39 40 the parents or to the student if the student has succeeded to the rights of the parents.

-40

-41 The building principal will be responsible for maintenance, retention, or destruction of a
+40 The building principal will be responsible for maintenance, retention, or destruction of a

-42 student's permanent or cumulative records, in accordance with District procedure established by
+41 42 student's permanent or cumulative records, in accordance with District procedure established by

+42 43 the Superintendent.

+43